Maven Build Life Cycles,

 The

-life cycle handles everything related to generating documentation for
+site life cycle handles everything related to generating documentation for

 your project.
-In fact, site
+In fact, site can

 generate a complete website with documentation for your project.